oscillo-finance/Docs/docs/source/welcome/introduction.rst

 * **Guaranteed Price**: Trade any volume of tokens without losing money on price impact, slippage or MEV attacks.
 * **Free Trading**: oscillo currently offers a zero trading fee promotion for all trading pairs to celebrate our launch.
 * **Gasless(meta)**: The only thing you need to start trading is a gasless signature.
-* **Decentralized**: Revenue generated from oscillo will be shared across all oscillo traders.

 Guaranteed Price
 ****************